ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 .. tabbed:: Basic interaction

-    In this example, we showcase the general API for interacting with Catalogs.
+    In this example, you can see how to construct a catalog object and use it build sub-components of an RLModule:

     .. literalinclude:: ../../../rllib/examples/catalog/basics/basic_interaction.py
        :language: python